jamesphongduong/node_tech_test/README.md

 )
 </pre>

-This way means mongo will use the 'admin database' to authenticate the user against
+This way means MongoDB will use the 'admin database' to authenticate the user against

 ## Assumptions